oleksandr/idp/README.md

 ## RESTful API

-For the moment the following resources and methods are available:
+For the moment the following resources and methods are available.

+### Sessions

  * POST /v1/sessions
  * GET /v1/sessions/current